taekjunkim/Bigelow_Kim2023_CellBiol/README.md

 ```

 If you want to reproduce the findings:
-1) Download the current folder which contains ‘analysisCode’ and ‘dataFiles’
+1) Download the current folder (e.g., `Bigelow2023_CB`) which contains ‘analysisCode’ and ‘dataFiles’
 2) Open MATLAB , then move to the ‘Bigelow2023_CB > analysisCode’ folder
 3) Run make_FigureXX.m code